 This fall, the Library started partnerships with the City Colleges and UIC's Center for Literacy to offer GED and ESL (English as a Second Language/English Language Learning) classes at some libraries.
-Depending on the success of the classes this fall, we will continue these programs and grow them in the spring and following semesters.
+New classes have been added for the spring.
 These classes are free and open to Illinois residents ages 18 and over.
 Students who are 16 and 17 can take city college classes if they show a high school separation form.
 Once you're registered for the City College classes, you're able to use any of the college's resources.
 These are pilot programs and partnerships, so please visit this post for updates about start dates and other details.

 Legler started ESL classes on October 25th with Malcolm X College.
 If you're interested in future classes, please let the branch know, or you may email adultservices@chipublib.org.